NickHarnau/Coursera-Final-Project/README.md

 # Data
 I scrap the relevant information about the relevenat the borough from https://de.wikipedia.org/wiki/Liste_der_Stadtteile_von_Darmstadt.
 I am only going to focus on boroughs in the city itself, on the webpage under "Darmstadt Innenstadt" - not districts from the further city area.
-To receive the location Data I use the python lib "geocode".

 To check the amount and kind of restaurants I use the Foursquare Api.